The64thGamer/cheeseepedia/content/meta/editing-cheese-e-pedia-in-local-environments.md

 In a local environment, you have the benefit of compiling Cheese-E-Pedia before uploading your changes -- this is important because you can identify problems before submitting a pull request.

-You can also use the local environment to update the Pagefind search index which powers our search tool.

 Jump to Section:
 * [Understanding Hugo](#understanding-hugo)
     * [Folder Structure](#folder-structure)